A new Evolutionary Response to Stress

 Allostasis – Staying at rest, at home in our bodies while we “work”

-Allostasis also has a fairly narrow range of physiologic end points that is just outside of what defines homeostasis — it is basically a way of our body finding a type of “homeostasis” that is outside of the narrow range of physiological end points.
+Allostasis also has a fairly narrow range of physiologic end points that is just slightly outside of what defines homeostasis — it is basically a way of our body finding a type of “homeostasis” that is outside of the narrow range of physiological end points that determine it.
 So allostasis is the the ability to achieve stability through change.

-Primary mediators in the body of allostasis include the HPA axis, catecholamines, and cytokines. the HPA axis is our nervous system relaying information to our hormone system and telling it how much cortisol to release.
-A little cortisol is necessary, we need some cortisol just to get out of bed in the morning.
-Cortisol has a healthy rhythm; it’s highest when we wake up, and drops throughout the day to its lowest levels at night.
+One of the primary mediators in the body for allostasis includes the HPA axis, in the most simple terms; HPA axis is our nervous system relaying information to our hormone system and telling it how much cortisol to release.
+A little cortisol is necessary, to activate us to get up and move — but too much cortisol will throw us into a stress response.
 Cortisol becomes unhealthy when stress or extenuating circumstances stimulate cortisol to release and stay high throughout the day or evening.
+Allostasis is our body releasing just the right amount of cortisol.

 We want to encourage allostasis without increasing allostatic load.